 The Healer* places their hands on the Client in a manner that is gentle and non-intrusive.
 The atmosphere of sessions is informal and relaxed.

 During the session, guided movement from sitting to standing and back to sitting is also used.
-Movement provides the Client with an opportunity to continue with the sense of themselves that develops during the session into a simple activity, the definition of graceful movement.
+Movement provides the Client with an opportunity to continue with the deeper sense of themselves and of their relationship with their surroundings that develops during the session into a simple activity, the definition of graceful movement.

 What happens in the first meeting?